 There are two options with our Assure Fertility program: Assure 20 and Assure 30.
 These programs guarantee either a certain number of eggs or cycles, whichever comes first.
 Both programs include the cost of monitoring appointments, the egg retrieval, cryopreservation, and the first year of storage.
 Financing is also available for both Assure 20 and Assure 30.
 In order to participate in this program, a woman must have favorable ovarian reserve and complete all cycles by the age of 41.

 In the Assure 20 program, the package guarantees 20 mature eggs and up to four cycles for a standard fee.
 The cost is $12,500 for up to four cycles.
 One year of free storage is also included, and then it is $50/month thereafter.
-A patient can receive a $4,000 refund after the 1st cycle if 20 mature eggs are frozen OR if the patient withdraws from the program before initiation of the 2nd cycle.
+A partial refund is available after the first cycle if a patient is able to freeze 20 mature eggs or if the patient withdraws from the program.

 With the Assure 30 program, 30 mature eggs and up to five cycles are guaranteed for a flat fee.
 The cost is $18,000 for up to five cycles.
 The storage option is the same as the Assure 20 program: 1 year of free storage and then $50/month for each month following.
-The available refund option is $9,500 after 1st cycle if 30 mature eggs are frozen OR if the patient withdraws from the program before initiation of the 2nd cycle.
-In addition, another refund option is $4,000 after the 2nd cycle if 30 mature eggs are frozen OR patient withdraws from the program before initiation of 3rd cycle.
+A partial refund is available if the patient is able to freeze 30 mature eggs in her first or second cycle or withdraws from the program prior to the initiation of her third cycle.
+View Our Financial Summary for Egg Freezing.

 Money shouldn’t be the barrier for women who wish to freeze their eggs, which is why SGF offers various financial programs.
 We can back up our technology and approach with published success rate data and help women to take the guesswork and uncertainty out of their reproductive potential in the future.